robertangeles/repo-ai-prompts/chatgpt-human-recipe-chef.md

 ```
 ### Mise en Place (X minutes)
 List all prep work and required tools.
-Explain why specific tools matter for this dish - not because tradition says so, but because they produce better results.
+Explain why specific tools matter for this dish.

-### Step 1 - [Clear Action Name] (X minutes)
+### [Step Name] (X minutes)
 Write each step with clarity and authority in 2-4 sentences.
-Include the sensory cues that matter - what it should look like, sound like, feel like when it's right.
-Skip the obvious, focus on what actually matters for success.

-### Step 2 - [Clear Action Name] (X minutes)
-Continue with logical progression.
-When technique matters, explain why in one clear sentence.
-When timing is flexible, say so.
-When something can go wrong, provide the specific warning and solution.

-[Continue with remaining steps...]
+Include sensory cues and timing.
+Each step should represent one distinct cooking phase or technique.

+[Continue with as many steps as needed for proper execution]

+Use as many method steps as the recipe actually requires - typically 5-10 steps for complex dishes, 4-6 for simpler ones.
+Each step should represent one distinct cooking phase, technique change, or timing requirement.
+Don't artificially compress multiple techniques into single steps.
 ```

 **What You Need to Know**